fabri1983/signaling_server/README.md

 - Uses Maven 3.6.x.
 You can use `mvnw` if you don't have Maven installed in your host.
-- Uses Spring Boot 2.3.0.RELEASE.
+- Uses Spring Boot 2.5.5.
 - After Spring Boot repackages the final *JAR* file, a Docker image can be built using the profile `docker`.
 So you need to get Docker installed and running.
 - Runs on **Java 8** and **Java 11** (default profile is `java11`).
-- Native image generation using GraalVM: It is enabled with profile `graal`.
+- Native image generation using GraalVM: It is enabled with profile `native`.
 Currently struggling with *Spring Graal Native* plugin to correctly create a native image.

 ## Create self signed certificate (no chain ca, no SAN -Subject Alternative Names-)